-Two Dangers to Navigation (DtoNs) were submitted for this survey.

-H12738 DtoN 01 reported sections of pipeline which are visibly exposed from the seabed in the multibeam data.
+One Danger to Navigation (DtoN) was submitted for this survey.
+This DtoN reported sections of pipeline which are visibly exposed from the seabed in the multibeam data.
 While not a direct hazard to surface navigation these exposed pipelines were submitted using the DtoN process in order to facilitate the review and reporting of the exposed pipelines.
 An email on this subject from the project's Contracting Officer's Technical Representative (COTR) is included in the OPR-J377-KR2-15 Project Correspondence.